hsbadr/HiClimR/README.md

         install.packages("HiClimR")
 ```

 In theory the package should just install, however, you may be asked to select your local mirror, i.e. which server should you use to download the package.
-If you are using R-GUI or R-Studio, you can find a menu for package installation where you can just search for `HiClimR` and install it.
+If you are using **R-GUI** or **R-Studio**, you can find a menu for package installation where you can just search for `HiClimR` and install it.

 #### From GitHub